liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/02-deploying-a-project.markdown

 [TOC levels=1-4]

-Deploying a project to @product@ can be completed using your tool of choice.
+Deploying a project to @sharepoint@ can be completed using your tool of choice.
 The following tools are preconfigured (or can be easily configured) for Liferay project generation: